rogeryeosgit/DevoProject/Notes.md

 ## 24 July 2020

 - Thinking about the fields needed for the journal entry.
 (Date, Passage in Mention, Title, Thoughts, Application / Implication)

+## 5 Aug 2020

+- Trying to understand flexbox and grid system so as to align items better.
+Horizontal uses justify while verticle alignment uses alignment

+- v-cols need to come right after v-rows

+- any column modification for v-col using md lg or xl is like a breakpoint where things change from the original "cols" prop.
+By default is span by 12

+- Started working on JournalStore, stopped at defining rest in store

 ## Running TODO LIST